talkjs/tutorials/how-to-set-up-web-push-notifications-with-firebase/how-to-set-up-web-push-notifications-with-firebase.md

 We've set up our service worker to only show notifications when the web page is in the background, to save users from getting unnecessary notifications when they are already viewing the chat.
 So to test notifications, you will need to switch to another tab and then send a message from a different user:

 - On the device where you want to receive push notifications, go to `https://<APP_NAME>.web.app` and click the **Request token** button.
 Select to allow push notifications if prompted.
-- Switch to a different website in another different tab, or to a different app.
+- Switch to a different website in another tab, or to a different app.
 - Add a new message to the TalkJS `sample_conversation` conversation from the other user, `sample_user_alice`.
 A simple way to do this is to go to the **Chat UI** tab of the TalkJS dashboard](https://talkjs.com/dashboard) and add a message from the **Preview** chatbox UI:

 <!-- TODO: add 4-dashboard-test.jpg -->